 What Are Safe Radon Levels in Canadian Homes?

 Radon gas is a silent threat to indoor air quality, and understanding its levels is vital for protecting your home and family.
 This guide will help you decode radon gas levels and clarify when it’s time to take action.
+In Winnipeg and across Manitoba, radon levels are often higher than the national average, which is why testing is especially important for local homeowners.

 What Are Radon Levels and What Do They Mean?

-Radon levels are measured in becquerels per cubic meter (Bq/m³).
+Radon gas levels are measured in becquerels per cubic meter (Bq/m³).
 A becquerel (Bq) represents one radioactive decay per second.
-When radon decays, it releases radioactive particles that can damage lung tissue and increase the risk of lung cancer.
+When radon gas decays, it releases radioactive particles that can damage lung tissue and increase the risk of lung cancer.

-In Canada, radon levels are categorized as:
+In Canada, radon gas levels are categorized as:

 Safe Levels: Below 200 Bq/m³.
 Health Canada considers these levels acceptable, though the World Health Organization (WHO) recommends reducing radon if levels exceed 100 Bq/m³.